Fusion86/HU-IPASS-gesture-gloves/README.md

 ### mpu6050

-The library.
+Basic library to read values from a MPU-6050 sensor.

 ### mpulog

-Application to test the mpu6050 sensor (and test if the library actually works).
+Application to test the MPU-6050 sensor (and test if the library actually works).

 ### gesture-gloves

-The gesture-gloves application.
+The gesture-gloves application, detects hand gestures.
+Requires a MPU-6050 that is duct taped to a glove.

+## hwlib-extra

+Extensions for hwlib.
+Currently only adds float printing support to `hwlib::cout`.

+## hwlib-extra-test

+Test (well, manual tests) for hwlib-extra.

 ## Useful tips